06.15.11

 moment!

-but honestly I'm emotionally drained.
-I'm still trying to process
+so much more but honestly I'm emotionally drained.
+I'm still trying

 02.08.11